What are the risk factors for breast cancer?

 Many studies have looked for a link between what women eat and breast cancer risk, but so far the results have been conflicting.
 Some studies have indicated that diet may play a role, while others found no evidence that diet influences breast cancer risk.
-Studies have looked at the amount of fat in the diet, intake of fruits and vegetables, and intake of meat.
-No clear link to breast cancer risk was found.
+For example, a recent study found a higher risk of breast cancer in women who ate more red meat.

 Studies have also looked at vitamin levels, again with inconsistent results.
 Some studies actually found an increased risk of breast cancer in women with higher levels of certain nutrients.
 So far, no study has shown that taking vitamins reduces breast cancer risk.
 This is not to say that there is no point in eating a healthy diet.
 A diet low in fat, low in red meat and processed meat, and high in fruits and vegetables might have other health benefits.